dhruvpyramid/gradditxyz/CONTRIBUTING.md

-# Contributing to Fluffle Tools
+# Contributing to Graddit

-Thank you for your interest in contributing to Fluffle Tools!
+Thank you for your interest in contributing to Graddit!
 This document provides guidelines and instructions for contributing.

 ## Development Process